ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

 Pixmaps ("pixel maps") are objects at the heart of MuPDF's rendering capabilities.
 They represent plane rectangular sets of pixels.
 Each pixel is described by a number of bytes ("components") defining its color, plus an optional alpha byte defining its transparency.

-In PyMuPDF, there exist several ways to create a pixmap.
+There exist several ways to create a pixmap.
 Except the first one, all of them are available as overloaded constructors.
 A pixmap can be created ...

 1. from a document page (method :meth:`Page.GetPixmap`)
 2. empty, based on :ref:`Colorspace` and :ref:`IRect` information